aziascreations/CircuitPython-Ebyte-E32/docs/technical_details_e32.rst

 The ``E32-***M**S`` variants has very basic datasheets, no concrete frequencies could be found.

-The ``E32-433T27D`` variant is mentionned in the `E32 V1.30 User Manual
+The ``E32-433T27D`` variant is mentioned in the `E32 V1.30 User Manual
 <https://www.ebyte.com/en/pdf-down.aspx?id=775>`_,
-but no other datasheet or product listing could be found for it.
+and on its `product page <https://www.ebyte.com/en/product-view-news.html?id=141>`_ but no proper datasheet could be found for it.

 Datasheets
 ^^^^^^^^^^